GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 In this demo, we are going to register and protect the whole upstream service (the website) using `gluu-openid-connect` plugin.
 We will register `/payments/??` path with the `OTP` ACR and for all other resources, the default `auth_ldap_server`.
 As a result, a request for `/payments`, will ask for an additional `OTP` authentication step to access the resource.

 !!!
 Note
-    The GG UI is only available on localhost.
+    The GG UI is only available on the localhost.
 Since it is on a remote machine, we need SSH port forwarding to reach the GG UI.
 Plugin configuration can be done either via REST calls or via the Gluu Gateway web interface.

 Applications and their ports: